 #1 Mode of Transportation:

 The fact of the matter is one of the largest differences from our trip was the mode of transportation.
 Sure, not only were we not riding horses, but we were cruising at speed to optimize fuel efficiency in our Toyota Camry.
 I’m sure our ‘suffering’ through an agonizing (not really) 14 hour drive would have been a welcome one to them.
-And when they needed to worry about feeding their horses, we simply stopped at a gas station to fuel up with the appropriate octane.
+And when they needed to worry about feeding their horses, we simply stopped at a gas station to fuel up with the appropriate octane.#2 Entertainment:

 OK, so if you don’t think transportation highlights enough contrast between the trips, I’d like to point out another thing that Lewis and Clark did not have…a DVD player.
 I’m sure their historic forms of entertainment were much more rudimentary.
 Actually, I’m sure they were more concerned with starvation, and basically just surviving, than any forms of entertainment.
 BUT, since we were travelling with a 2 year old it did prove to be a lifesaver, just in a little different form.
 Thank you Sony!